rwparrish/first_blog_faltiron/_posts/2020-08-06-scope_in_javascript_js.markdown

 **2. Function Scope** <br>
 **3. Block Scope**

 Let's take a look at each of these scopes in this read.
+I'd like to quickly point out that I will be using the same code snippet throughout this read.
+Please make sure to look for the comments in the code snippets.
+I did this intentionally because we are discussing scope, context and the scope chain.
+Check for those comments!

 **Global scope** is the outer most scope in JS.
 Any variable defined outside of `{}`'s (not in a function) lives in global scope.
 Variables defined in global scope are "visible" anywhere in the application file.